Scotland’s Honey Bee Health Strategy: implementation plan

 Longer-term

-Strain typing complete on samples from all foulbrood positive apiaries from 2024 inspection season and results to be shared in the 2024 BHIP Annual Report.
+Strain typing complete on samples from all foulbrood positive apiaries from 2024 inspection season and the BHIP Annual Report provides an update on the progress made.

 4.5: Validation of PCR test from live bees to identify subclinical infection of EFB in honey bee colonies.
 Publish a methods-based report with statistical analysis, findings and potential applications for surveillance, diagnosis, and control strategies.